 SUZI SMITH was an agent in Los Angeles for prominent Youth agencies for 15 years.
 She worked with and enhanced careers such as the Olsen Twins, Hilary Duff, Michelle Williams, Brandy Norwood aka BRANDY, Ericka Christenson, Trevor Morgan, Andrew Keegan, Camilla Belle, and several more.
 She started at Mary Grady Agency, a children's agent, but was asked to start a youth division for J. Michael Bloom and then Buchwald Agency.
 She has always loved kids and enhancing these kids lives.She moved to Oregon in 1999 and became a casting director (The Hunted w/ Tommy Lee Jones) and she cast several commercials.
 She also has been teaching acting classes and now is offering a NEW type of acting workshop.
-I have a unique perspective to share with the you, the actor.
-I have been an agent, a casting director, and a mother on the set.
+She has a unique perspective to share as she has been an agent, a casting director, and a mother on the set.

 MARK STEERING has a degree in Performing Arts from Ithaca College in NY.
 He is a vocal instructor and has taught theatre, music and directed musicals with kids and adults for over 20 + years.
 Recently, Mark directed You're a Good Man, Charlie Brown with OCT's Young Professional students.
 Mark was the Theatre Arts Director at MJCC.
 He is also a composer who has written and produced several musicals, a 30 minute opera for the Saturday Market/Sunday Opera project and has written choral arrangements for Angels, the Next Generation.

 CHELSIE THOMAS holds a Master of Arts in Teaching in secondary drama and language arts, and a Bachelor of Arts in Theatre from SOU.
 Chelsie has taught at Northwest Childrens Theatre, as well as at the reggio emilia inspired preschool Growing Seeds in NE Portland.
 She has acted with several companies throughout the Portland area, including: Sojourn Theatre, Lunacy Stageworks, Well Arts, and Curious Comedy Theater.
 Chelsie is excited to work with Oregon Children's Theatre!